ge6rgii/acuro_marker_detector/README.md

 * ARUCO_MARKER_TYPE - the type of Aruco marker.
 By default is "APRILTAG_16H5"

-* VIDEO_PATH - path to the video you want to proess.
+* VIDEO_PATH - path to the video you want to process.
 By default it gets ArucoVideo.mp4 from test_videos folder

 ### What it does?